sneh2909/CreditCardFraudDetection/README.md

-# CreditCardFraudDetector
-This project is focused on building a credit card fraud detection system using a dataset from Kaggle.
-The goal is to develop a machine learning model that can accurately detect fraudulent credit card transactions and minimize false positives.

 # Credit Card Fraud Detection Project

 This project is focused on building a credit card fraud detection system using a dataset from Kaggle.
 The goal is to develop a machine learning model that can accurately detect fraudulent credit card transactions and minimize false positives.